spiceai/docs/spiceaidocs/content/en/reference/Spicepod/datasets.md

 The acceleration engine to use, defaults to `arrow`.
 The following engines are supported:

-  - `arrow` - Cache data as in-memory Apache Arrow Records.
+  - `arrow` - Accelerated in-memory backed by Apache Arrow DataTables.
-  - `duckdb` - Cache data in a DuckDB.
+  - `duckdb` - Accelerated by an embedded DuckDB database.
-  - `postgres` - Cache data in a PostgreSQL database.
+  - `postgres` - Accelerated by an embedded DuckDB database.

 ## `acceleration.mode`